SLAM (Simultaneous Localization and Mapping)

 Benefits of SLAM for Cleaning Robots

-SLAM is useful in many other applications such as navigating a fleet of mobile robots to arrange shelves in a warehouse, parking a self-driving car in an empty spot, or delivering a package by navigating a drone in an unknown environment.
-MATLAB and Simulink provide SLAM algorithms, functions, and analysis tools to develop various applications.
-You can implement simultaneous localization and mapping along with other tasks such as sensor fusion, object tracking, path planning and path following.
+SLAM algorithms are useful in many other applications such as navigating a fleet of mobile robots to arrange shelves in a warehouse, parking a self-driving car in an empty spot, or delivering a package by navigating a drone in an unknown environment.
+MATLAB® and Simulink® provide SLAM algorithms, functions, and analysis tools to develop various applications.
+You can implement simultaneous localization and mapping along with other tasks such as sensor fusion, object tracking path planning, and path following.

 How SLAM Works